asdfish/empl/README.md

 The default configuration file requires you to put files in the format of `~/Music/PLAYLIST/SONG` where `PLAYLIST` is the name of a playlist and `SONG` is a song in the playlist.

+For example, if you had files in the structure of:

+ - ~/Music/playlist1/
+ - ~/Music/playlist1/song1.mp3
+ - ~/Music/playlist1/song2.mp3

+This would create a playlist named `playlist1` with the songs `song1.mp3` and `song2.mp3`.

 ## Builtin functions

 Argument types are listed in a pseudo s-expression format where every item in the list is the item type.